vs AssistyVendor comparison

 LineNow vs Assisty: Closed-Loop Procurement vs Shopify ML Forecasting

 Assisty optimizes the forecasting step.
-LineNow runs the full procurement loop.
+LineNow runs the living PO loop.

 Assisty is a Shopify-focused inventory app that uses ML on Shopify sales to recommend reorder quantities and automate PO generation.
-LineNow is a closed-loop procurement platform — every step of the buying workflow handles itself, including the supplier-reply step that closes the loop after a PO is sent.
+LineNow is a closed-loop procurement platform built around a living purchase order — each buying step stays connected in one operating record, including the supplier-reply step that closes the loop after a PO is sent.

 Both compute reorder recommendations and generate POs.
 The depth on either side of that overlap is several categories apart.